Teredell/FCC/Basic Data Structures/BDS README.md

 Lesson 9: can use spread operator in the middle of another array.

 Lesson 10: One can use the indexOf() method to check if an element is present in an array.

+Lesson 11: using a for loop to iterate through an array, also using the indexOf method.